apache/couchdb-documentation/rfcs/008-map-indexes.md

 }
 ```

 Adding `interactive: true` to the option field of an index will configure the index to be updated in the same transaction that the document is added to the database.
 This functionality has primarily been added to support Mango indexes but can work with map indexes.
-And example of a map index configured is shown below:
+An example of a map index configured is shown below:

 ```json
 {